zarmstrong/fvtt-hide-buttons/README.md

 ## What's it do?

-Currently, this module hides the view modules button as well as teh active module count from users with role < 3 (assistant)
+Currently, this module hides the view modules button as well as the active module count from users with role < 3 (assistant)

 ## How to install